SeaHogs/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line breaks may be omitted when copied over to the application.

 * Invalid prefixes may lead to unmatching error messages.
 For example, `editm ic/S1234567D H/8 W/2` will result in an error message saying that `NRIC is invalid...` instead of `invalid prefix`.
 This is because the whole part `S1234567D H/8 W/2` is treated as the NRIC.